irawinder/ParetoViewer/README.md

 # ParetoOptimizer
- Pareto Optimizer facilitates the analysis and visualization of scenario performance in a multi-objective optimization problems.
+ Pareto Optimizer facilitates the analysis and visualization of scenario performance in a multi-objective optimization problem.

 ## What is Pareto Optimization?
  Glad you asked.
 Read about it [here](https://en.wikipedia.org/wiki/Multi-objective_optimization).